lexicHQ/docs/command-line-interface.md

 rbp create my-folder
 ```

-This will take you through a small wizard and the create the bot in your [dashboard](https://console.recime.io) and the necessary config files to run the bot locally in the specific folder.
+This will take you through a small wizard and the create the bot in your [dashboard](https://console.recime.io) and the necessary config files to run the bot locally from the specific working directory.

 ## Debug

-In order to debug your bot, type the following command:
+In order to debug your bot, type the following command from your working directory:

 ```shell
 rbp serve